maxschulmeister/zerox/README.md

   - Gemini 2.5 Pro
   - Llama 4 Scout
   - Access to various vision models through OpenRouter's API
+  - **Note:** OpenRouter support is fully implemented in the codebase (see `src/models/openrouter.ts`).
+You can use your OpenRouter API key and any supported model as shown in the examples below.

 ```ts
 import { zerox } from "zerox";